Learn how to smoke pulled pork on a Camp Chef pellet grill following our detailed instructions and recipe below!

 They were actually considered cheap cuts of meat and stuffed into barrels for easy bulk transportation.

-Nowadays, pulled pork from Boston butts can be found not only in traditional American bbq, but all around the world.
+Nowadays, pulled pork from Boston butts can be found not only in traditional American BBQ, but all around the world.

 You will find pulled pork in dishes ranging from Mexican carnitas, to Latino lechón asado and Chinese char siu.